 ANTH 101.
 Cultural Diversity.
 Focuses on the phenomena of cultural and ethnic variation in complex societies; the nature of diversity; the nature of cultural conflicts; and how cultural differences are managed in other complex societies.
-The case study approach of anthropology is used to develop constructive perspectives on cultural diversity in the U.S. 3 units.
+The case study approach of anthropology is used to develop constructive perspectives on cultural diversity in the U.S. Units: 3.0.

 ANTH 102.
 The Nature of Culture.
 Designed especially for students not majoring in anthropology who want an upper division general introduction to cultural anthropology.
 Divided into two major parts: a survey of theories, methods and concepts of cultural anthropology, and an introduction to applied cultural anthropology.
 Note: Not open to Anthropology majors.
 Prerequisite: Passing score on the WPE.
-3 units.
+Units: 3.0.

 ANTH 103.
 Psychological Anthropology.
 Crosscultural comparative approach to human cognition, child-training practices, personality development, deviant behavior, cultural psychiatry, and data gathering techniques.
-Prerequisite: ANTH 002 or ANTH 102.
-3 units.
+Prerequisite: ANTH 2 or ANTH 102.
+Units: 3.0.

 ANTH 104.
 The History of Anthropology.
 Anthropological theory in historical perspective.
-Prerequisite: ANTH 002.
-3 units.
+Prerequisite: ANTH 2.
+Units: 3.0.

 ANTH 105.
 Anthropology of War.
 Examination of the nature of war, primarily as it occurs in pre-industrial societies, and a survey of the kinds of explanations of this phenomenon current in anthropology.
 Emphasis is on understanding the complexity, variability, and cultural imbeddedness of war as it occurs around the world.
-3 units.
+Units: 3.0.

 ANTH 106.
 Culture and Personality of the Chicano Child.
 Study of child growth and development patterns universal to all children with focus on the pressures and effects of the Mexican and Anglo cultures on the development of the Chicano child.
-3 units.
+Units: 3.0. Α

 ANTH 107.
 Anthropology of Hunters and Gatherers.
 Survey of the rapidly disappearing life way which anthropologists call hunting and gathering, with economies based on the use of wild plant and animal resources.
 Using ethnographic examples from the Arctic, southern Africa, rainforests in South America, deserts of Australia, and western North America, explores variation in huntergatherer societies with respect to differences in environment, technology, social organization, and the historical effects of interaction with more complex cultural groups.
 Models that attempt to explain long-term changes in this life way are also explored.
-3 units.
+Units: 3.0.

 ANTH 108.
 Economic Anthropology.
 What happens to society when exchange fails?
 The root of economy is the household, whose members make a living in relation to other people, and in culturally shaped ways.
 The "world economic system" of the late 20th Century global village consists of many ill-fitting parts with different histories and goals.
 These functioning and changing households, markets, technologies, and concepts of work, property, and the good life are studied from a cross-cultural perspective.
 Also focus on the impact of industrial societies on tribal and peasant economies.
-3 units.
+Units: 3.0.

 ANTH 109.
 Ecological and Evolutionary Approaches to Anthropology.
 Survey of anthropological research regarding the relationships between human behavior, ecology, and evolution.
 Reviews historic development of research in this field, and contrasts approaches based in ecological and evolutionary theory.
-Reviews and evaluates case studies.
+Reviews and evaluates of case studies.
 Topics include hunter-gatherer and hominid economy and social organization, foraging theory, work effort, population growth and regulation, origins of agriculture, warfare, ritual and resource conservation, and origins of complex society.
-3 units.
+Units: 3.0.

 ANTH 110.
 Archaeological Method and Theory.
 Traces the development of archaeology from its inception in the eighteenth century up to the present time.
 Readings, lectures, and class assignments follow the evolution of archaeological method and theory in relation to changing ideas about the role of culture, environment, and technology within the broader discipline of anthropology.
-Prerequisite: ANTH 003.
-3 units.
+Prerequisite: ANTH 3.
+Units: 3.0.